Cognigy/migrator/README.md

 # Cognigy Environment Migrator

-This tool allows for the export of a Cognigy.AI project, including all resources, to disc.
+This tool allows for the export of a Cognigy.AI projects, including all resources, analytics, conversations, profiles and profile schemas to disc.

 The resulting files can then easily be imported into another environment.